AKAlbert/APITakeHomeAssignmentUltimateQA/README.md

 # Enterprise API Testing Framework for reqres.in

 A comprehensive, scalable API testing framework built with TypeScript, Playwright, and enterprise-grade patterns.
-This framework demonstrates professional-grade API testing capabilities with 15+ comprehensive test cases covering functional, integration, and advanced testing scenarios.
+This framework demonstrates professional-grade API testing capabilities with 15+ comprehensive test cases covering functional, integration, and advanced testing scenarios as in the technical document provided.

-## 🎯 **Framework Requirements Coverage**
+##  **Framework Requirements Coverage**

 ### **1. Framework Architecture & Design (1.5 hours)**
 ✅ **Scalable project structure and organization**